 The Department for Work and Pension’s terminal illness definition (12-month life expectancy) will continue to apply for Scottish individuals accessing any reserved benefits (administered by the Department for Work and Pensions) where the individual is terminally ill and eligibility is related to them being diagnosed as such.
 The Chief Medical Officer’s (Scotland) guidance does not apply to these benefits:

 If an individual who is terminally ill applies first for a Social Security Scotland disability benefit, they will require a BASRiS to support their application.
-Where the individual then goes on to apply for a reserved UK benefit, such as Universal Credit, they will require an SR1 as this is the supporting information required by DWP.
+Where the individual then goes on to apply for a reserved UK benefit, such as Universal Credit, they will require an SR1 form as this is the supporting information required by DWP.
+The SR1 form is the replacement for the DS1500.

-If an individual becomes terminally ill while receiving Personal Independence Payment (PIP) a BASRiS or SR1 should be sent to DWP so they can initiate expedited case transfer to Social Security Scotland.
+If an individual living in Scotland becomes terminally ill while receiving Personal Independence Payment (PIP) a BASRiS should be sent to DWP so they can initiate expedited case transfer to Social Security Scotland.

 If an individual already has either an SR1 or a DS1500 for a reserved UK benefit (administered by DWP), they will automatically be eligible under BASRiS rules so do not in addition require a BASRiS to be completed.
-Social Security Scotland can accept this SR1 or DS1500.
+Social Security Scotland can accept the SR1 or DS1500 where it is submitted instead of a BASRiS.

 In deciding whether an individual meets the criteria for BASRiS, discussions with all health and social care practitioners and the individual’s carers involved with the individual is encouraged.
 Social Security Scotland would recommend seeking advice from the wider clinical team who support the patient, particularly in complex and challenging cases.

-If a clinician continues to have an unresolved query regarding specific situation or circumstances, Social Security Scotland cannot discuss this but where appropriate they can recommend the clinician contacts the Chief Medical Officer's office who may be able to provide additional support in complex cases.
+If a clinician continues to have an unresolved query regarding a specific situation or set of circumstances, Social Security Scotland cannot discuss this but where appropriate they can recommend the clinician contacts the Chief Medical Officer's office who may be able to provide additional support in complex cases.

 Yes.
 You need to seek and obtain valid informed consent from the patient or their representative, to share their personal/sensitive information securely with Social Security Scotland.

-Social Security Scotland can only process a special rules application once they have received both an application form and a BASRiS.
+Social Security Scotland can only process a special rules application once they have received both an application form and a BASRiS or equivalent clinical judgement of terminal illness.
 Social Security Scotland may require further information from RMPs/RNs who have completed a BASRiS before making a decision on the application.
 Equally, a Social Security Scotland clinical practitioner will contact a RMP/RN who has not yet provided a BASRiS for a patient who has applied for disability assistance under the special rules.
 Individuals who apply under the special rules can ask Social Security Scotland to contact their preferred named RMP/RN to obtain a BASRiS.
 In these circumstances, Social Security Scotland ensure they have the individual’s consent to contact their preferred named clinician.

-The only situation where consent of an individual is not required is where the BASRiS is being completed without the knowledge of the individual if alerting them to the terminal nature of the condition would be considered ‘harmful’ to the individual.
+The only situation where consent of an individual is not required is where the BASRiS is being completed without their knowledge because alerting them to the terminal nature of the condition would be considered harmful to their mental and/or physical health.

 View Annex A, Section 3 of the CMO Guidance for more detail

-When having the initial conversation with the patient you will request their consent to complete the BASRiS form and send the completed form to Social Security Scotland.
+When having the initial conversation with the patient you will request their consent to complete the BASRiS form and send it to Social Security Scotland.
 This is informed consent.
-However, should you, at a later date, need to send any additional information, you would need to request consent again from the patient, as without doing so would mean you only had implied consent.
+However, should you, at a later date, need to send any additional information, you would need to request consent again from the patient, as not doing so would mean you only had implied consent.

-You need to seek and obtain valid consent from the patient or their representative, to share their personal/sensitive information securely with Social Security Scotland.
+You need to seek and obtain valid consent from the patient, or the representative acting on their behalf, to share their personal/sensitive information securely with Social Security Scotland.
 You will need to keep a record of this consent as part of the clinical records you hold for the patient.
 You may wish to use the text below to record the consent in the clinical records

 "The patient or representative (name and relationship of a representative) has agreed to the sharing of their clinical and care information with Social Security Scotland for the purposes of accessing fast tracked disability benefits under special rules related to terminal illness.”

-Yes, if the person has capacity, using sensitive communication skills to convey implications of the illness, such as life limiting nature.
+Yes, if the person has capacity.
+Use sensitive communication skills to convey implications of the illness, such as its life limiting nature.
 It would only be in very extreme situations that this communication would not take place.
-For example, this may be withheld from a patient, only where it is thought that it may be harmful to the patient and in the patient’s best interests.
+Acting in the best interests of the patient, this may be withheld from them, where it is thought that it would cause serious harm to their mental and or physical/health.

 Please see Annex A, Section 7 of the CMO Guidance for more information

-No, as long as the clinician is completing a BASRiS form in accordance with the Chief Medical Officer's guidance, including seeking the consent of the patient, (and recording this in patient’s clinical records), the patient does not need to be physically present when the clinician completes the form.
-The clinician must ensure they record the date of the clinical judgement of terminal illness on the form – this date may be earlier than the date the form is completed and signed.
+No, as long as the clinician is completing a BASRiS form in accordance with the Chief Medical Officer's guidance.
+This includes seeking their patient's consent to complete a BASRiS (and recording this in the patient's clinical records.
+The patient does not need to be physically present when the clinician completes the BASRiS.
+The clinician must ensure they record the date of the clinical judgement of terminal illness on the form – please note this date may be earlier than the date the form is completed and signed.

-In wider communications about the new definition, Social Security Scotland will be clear that having a chronic illness does not mean an individual meets the new terminal illness definition.
-Similarly communications will include that a disease must be:
+In wider communications, Social Security Scotland will be clear that having a chronic illness does not necessarily mean an individual meets the Scottish terminal illness definition.
+Similarly, communications will include that a disease must be:

 The individual can apply for disability assistance using the standard application route.
-They can find further information on mygov.
+They can find further information on mygov.scot for:

-The Social Security (Scotland) Act 2018 requires that it is for doctors and nurses to use their clinical judgement to decide whether the illness is terminal.
-If the clinician declines to complete the BASRiS form as they do not consider that the patient fulfils the required criteria, as set out in the guidance, to the best of their knowledge and belief, the individual can apply for disability assistance using the standard application route.
+The Social Security (Scotland) Act 2018 requires that it is for registered medical practitioners and registered nurses to use their clinical judgement to decide whether the illness is terminal.
+If the clinician declines to complete the BASRiS form as they do not consider that the patient meets the required criteria, as set out in the Chief Medical Officer's guidance, the individual can apply for disability assistance using the standard application route.

-In addition, if they consider that their condition has deteriorated with time, then the individual can approach a clinician involved in their care to request a BASRiS form.
+However, if an individual considers that they may be terminally ill because their condition has deteriorated with time, then they can approach a clinician involved in their care to enquire as to whether a BASRiS form is appropriate.

 The person can also ask for a second opinion from a relevant doctor or nurse who is able to sign the BASRiS form.
 The Charter of Patient Rights and Responsibilities required by the Patient Rights (Scotland) Act 2011 says, “You can ask for a second opinion before you make a decision about your care and treatment, if you think you need it.
 Where possible, your request will be met.”
 See the Health Rights Charter on the gov.scot website